nagyist/tao-user-guide/src/interactions/text-entry-interaction.md

 **Step 1:** Once the text is placed, create a Text Entry field by dragging from the Library Panel to a space next to where the test-taker will be expected to *fill the blank*.

 This creates a pop-up window showing the blank to be adjusted.
-In the default Question mode, no changes can be made to the blank, as the test-taker is expected to enter in the answer.
+In the default Question mode, no changes can be made to the blank, as the Test-taker is expected to enter in the answer.
 However, a correct answer will need to be selected and this is done in the Response mode.

 <div class="hidden-video">
 [![Text Entry Step 2](http://img.youtube.com/vi/uQ7Tunh64k0/0.jpg)](http://www.youtube.com/watch?v=uQ7Tunh64k0)